The 2013 update highlights key coverage considerations for fiduciary liability, cyber liability, and fidelity bonds.

 In the evolving landscape of corporate risk, understanding the nuances of your insurance portfolio is more critical than ever.
 This update focuses on three key areas of coverage that demand renewed attention from business leaders and risk managers: fiduciary liability, cyber liability, and fidelity bonds.

-Your personal credit score is the primary driver of your bond cost
+- Your personal credit score is the primary factor determining your bond premium.

 Fiduciary Liability Insurance: Protecting Plan Sponsors

 Fiduciary Liability Insurance is designed to protect the individuals and entities responsible for managing employee benefit plans.
 If you serve as a plan sponsor, trustee, or committee member, you can be held personally liable for alleged errors in the administration of these plans.
 This coverage is distinct from a standard Directors and Officers (D&O) policy and is essential for anyone with fiduciary duties under ERISA.
 Claims can arise from a variety of issues, including investment selection, plan fees, and disclosure failures.
+Importantly, the Department of Labor continues to scrutinize plan fee reasonableness and investment oversight, making robust fiduciary coverage a non-negotiable component of a comprehensive risk profile.

 Cyber Liability Insurance: Beyond Data Breach

 While many businesses now recognize the need for some form of cyber protection, policies vary widely in scope.
 A robust Cyber Liability policy should address both first-party and third-party exposures.
 This means it covers your direct costs, such as forensic investigation, data restoration, and business interruption, as well as your liabilities to others, including legal defense, regulatory fines, and customer notification expenses.
 It is a critical tool for managing the financial impact of a cyber incident, which can be devastating even for smaller organizations.
+A common oversight is failing to secure coverage for social engineering fraud, a distinct peril that often requires a separate insuring agreement and is frequently excluded from standard cyber forms.

 Fidelity Bonds: A Specific Safeguard